cfsolver/js/README.md

 # papergames-io Connect 4 solver Javascript
-Use this Javascript code in your browser at papergames-io to see best moves
+Use this Javascript code in your browser at papergames-io to see best moves.
+It uses [connect4.gamesolver.org](https://connect4.gamesolver.org/) as solver

 # TUTORIAL